KUL-RSDA/AquaCrop/README.md

 Online documentation and contact information is available at the [FAO website](https://www.fao.org/aquacrop/en/).
 The AquaCrop core team is small and answers will be found fastest in the release notes, training handbooks and youtube videos provided by FAO.

+Please also visit our [Discussions](https://github.com/KUL-RSDA/AquaCrop/discussions) forum for FAQ and to contribute.

 ## Running the executable

 Download the ZIP file with the AquaCrop v7.0 executable for Windows, Linux or MacOS from the release page.
 Consult the reference manual (FAO website) for details about the AquaCrop stand-alone program.

-Optionally, it can be verified if the executable produces the expected output on the user's system, but running a self-contained testcase for which reference output is provided (under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases)).
+Optionally, it can be verified if the executable produces the expected output on the user's system, by running a self-contained testcase for which reference output is provided (zip-file under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases)).

 ## Building the executable